weimm16/vexgo/docs/api.md

 - `id`: Captcha ID for verification
 - `token`: Token for verification
-- `background`: Base64 encoded background image with缺口
+- `bg_image`: Base64 encoded background image with缺口
-- `piece`: Base64 encoded puzzle piece image
+- `puzzle_img`: Base64 encoded puzzle piece image
-- `x`: Target X position for the puzzle piece
+- `y`: Y coordinate of the puzzle position (for reference, not used in verification)
+- `expires_at`: Expiration timestamp (5 minutes from generation)

 ---